TL;DR Answer Box

 ❤️ Still Worth It?

 Absolutely—if it brings joy and aligns with your financial goals.
-Just be honest: this is more lifestyle luxury than wealth-building strategy.
+Just be honest: for most households, a vacation home is more lifestyle luxury than wealth-building strategy.

 💼 Investment Properties: Smart Play or Money Pit?